Understanding and Managing Common Dietary Restrictions: A Guide to Food Limitations

 • Following specific rules for slaughtering and meat processing.

 Similarly, the Islamic dietary standard, halal, outlines what foods are permissible according to Muslim law.
-It includes rules for how animals are raised, slaughtered, and bans certain foods.
+It includes rules for how animals are raised and slaughtered and bans certain foods.
 These dietary practices highlight the diversity of dietary restrictions and their roots in cultural, religious, and ethical beliefs.

 Managing Food Allergies